Close

 • Advanced inventories with information on object kinematics.

-• Awareness-raising workshops organized in the regions.
+• Awareness-raising workshops organized within the regions.

 Related project(s)

-The PERILS project is based on developments carried out as part of the Space Tour France 2030 / OTELO project.
+The PERILS project is based on developments carried out as part of the Space Tour 2021 France 2030 / OTELO project.

 Contact